jer-irl/lineserver/README.md

   path.
 This isn't terrible, but could be generalized.
 - The cache is protected by a coarse lock.
 This is discussed below, but a more comprehensive caching mechanism could be explored in the future.
+- The cache and directory could be implemented using the `linecache` module.
+I didn't know it existed when I started, and I think the manual implementation better shows my skills.

 ## How it works
 lineserver.py is a frontend that manages command-line input and initializes the